mbenguosta-inner-source/DevOps-Course/Docker/Docker.md

 Recommendation:
-1- Use alpine version of base image for less image and more security 2- Copy dependencies file and install then before copying the code to the container image.
+1- Use alpine version of base image for less image and more security <br>
+2- Copy dependencies file and install then before copying the code to the container image. <br>
-3-adopt tag format [YOUR ID]/[IMAGE NAME]:V$.$.$ where $ is a digit
+3-adopt tag format [YOUR ID]/[IMAGE NAME]:V$.$.$ where $ is a digit  <br>